 Poorly understood type of liver disease more progressive in Hispanics and Pacific Islanders

 Natalie Torok, an associate clinical professor of gastroenterology and hepatology, is a physician-scientist who studies a poorly understood type of liver disease called non-alcoholic steatohepatitis (NASH), which is characterized by fat in the liver, inflammation and cirrhosis, and can progress to cancer.
-The disease can be more progressive in Hispanics and Pacific Islanders for reasons that are still not known.
+The disease can be more progressive in Hispanics and Pacific Islanders for unknown reasons.
 Torok’s work in animal models focuses on understanding the role of an enzyme called NADPH oxidase in liver fibrosis, or scarring, associated with the disease.

 Reduced nicotinamide adenine dinucleotide phosphate oxidase 2 plays a key role in stellate cell activation and liver fibrogenesis in vivo

 Liver fibrosis causes down-regulation of miRNA-150 and miRNA-194 in hepatic stellate cells and their over-expression causes decreased stellate cell activation

 Studying the biologic basis of disparity in liver cancer survival among Asian-Americans; why Chinese and Vietnamese have better survival rates than Laotian and Hmong